mccheutin/Seychelles/README.md

 # Seychelles
-Here is the coda to proceed to the bioinformatic tools and statistical analyses for the Seychelles region.
+Here is the coda to proceed to the bioinformatic tools and statistical analyses for study of the enteric microbiome of reef fishes in the Seychelles islands.

 What's the study context?